partigabor/aromatica-old/database/output/md/asafoetida_gen.md

 bibFile = "static/files/bibliography.json"
 +++

+The dried resin of Ferula foetida and F. assa-foetida, also known as hing; devil's dung.

+, also known as hing; devil's dung.

-The brownish gum resin of various plants; has strong taste and odor; formerly used as an antispasmodic, also known as hing; devil's dung.
+According to WordNet: The brownish gum resin of various plants; has strong taste and odor; formerly used as an antispasmodic.

 Asafoetida (*Ferula foetida* (Bunge) Regel) is a culinary and medicinal spice from the *Apiaceae* family,[^powo] originating in the region(s) of Iran; W. and C. AsiaIt is used for its gum-resin (latex), primarily for curries; expectorant.
 Its aroma is described as pungent, rotten, with a heat index of 1.[^ucla_medicinal_2002]

 |  English |Arabic|Chinese| Hungarian |
 |----------|------|-------|-----------|